What tools are needed to evaluate a CVD coating surface? Let's discuss material characterization and how it applies to CVD coatings.

 Material surface characterization capabilities of SilcoTek®

-Material surface characterization capabilities serve an essential role in supporting SilcoTek® coating science and R&D efforts.
+Material surface characterization capabilities serve an essential role in supporting SilcoTek® coating science and R&D efforts in oil and gas and refinery coating applications.
 The ability to thoroughly evaluate a surface is key to developing new inert barrier coating products, and plays an essential role in assisting customers with scale up and process troubleshooting.

 Various surface characterization techniques enable SilcoTek scientists to study materials, analyze surface bonding mechanisms, and develop a deep understanding of surface properties.
 SilcoTek® production technicians use material characterization tools in their daily QA/QC process to make sure all our inert, corrosion resistant coatings meet our quality standards and satisfy customer needs.
 Last but not least, it is not uncommon for customers to work with R&D staff to provide characterization help with their specific substrates or coated parts as part of their product development.